-Each dot in the chart below was a member of the Senate in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bunning is shown as a purple triangle. (analysis methodology)
+Bunning is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2010 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Bunning sponsored bills primarily in these issue areas:

 Foreign Trade and International Finance (34%) Government Operations and Politics (13%) Taxation (12%) Finance and Financial Sector (11%) Armed Forces and National Security (8%) Energy (8%) Public Lands and Natural Resources (8%) Commerce (8%)

 Some of Bunning’s most recently sponsored bills include...

 - S. 4002 (111th): A bill to require the Secretary of Agriculture to issue expeditiously special ...